EKM Review - UK Based eCommerce Solution

-I always start with themes and templates because whilst you can argue that user experience is paramount, if the site doesn't look nice your visitors will click away.
+I always start with themes and templates because while you can argue that user experience is paramount, if the site doesn't look nice your visitors will click away.
 Try selling to customers that aren't there anymore!
-Having a nice looking site is a good starting point for any eCommerce store.
+Having a nice looking site is an excellent starting point for any eCommerce store.

 As well as being aesthetically pleasing your site template should be responsive because it won't be long before smartphones are the primary sales channel.

-Both Shopify and Bigcommerce charge extra for their themes at a cost of between £75 -£150 so making all of their themes completely free of charge gives EKMPowershop a big market advantage.
+Both Shopify and Bigcommerce charge extra for their themes at the cost of between £75 -£150 so making all of their themes completely free of charge gives EKMPowershop a significant market advantage.

-All of the themes are organised in categories so you can find something to suit your business quickly and if you don't see anything you like then there are plenty more in the "Generic" category.
+All of the themes are organised into categories so you can find something to suit your business quickly, and if you don't see anything you like, then there are plenty more in the "Generic" category.
 You can change themes after you've started work on your store so you can get going without over thinking the template selection process.
-However some templates have features that others don't and if you do change themes you may lose some of your work where the "attribute" field doesn't exist in your new template.
+However, some templates have features that others don't, and if you do change themes, you may lose some of your work where the "attribute" field doesn't exist in your new template.

 In a couple of minutes I found my theme and had the beginnings of my new store up and running:

-If you want to change the position of elements on the page then you can do this but it breaks compatiblity with the upgrade component so my advice would be not to do this.
-Once you part company with upgrades then you lose a major asset of building your shop in cloud based software - that of receiving continual product refinements and improvements.
+If you want to change the position of elements on the page, then you can do this, but it breaks compatibility with the upgrade component so my advice would be not to do this.
+Once you part company with updates then you lose a major asset of building your shop in cloud-based software - that of receiving continual product refinements and improvements.
 If you do accidentally choose "custom layout" you do get the option to "revert to default" so no need to panic if you hit that button!

-If you don't want to be confined by the limitations of layout then I'd suggest you look elsewhere for your eCommerce solution, but before you do that we need to have a discussion about what it is you want to achieve.
+If you don't want to be confined by the limitations of layout, then I'd suggest you look elsewhere for your eCommerce solution, but before doing that we need to have a discussion about what it is you want to achieve.

-If however, you want to produce something totally unique and radically alter the design then you'd be better off with something like Lemonstand which is designed for that purpose.
-Shopify or Bigcommerce can be altered to an extent but you'll need developer help to do it and that of course all adds to the overall cost.
-Shopify uses a "Liquid" templating system so you'll need specific expertise for that job.
+If however, you want to produce something unique and radically alter the design then you'd be better off with something like Lemonstand which is designed for that purpose.
+Shopify or Bigcommerce can be modified to an extent but you'll need developer help to do it and that, of course, all adds to the overall cost.
+Shopify uses a "Liquid" templating system, so you'll need particular expertise for that job.
 Lemonstand uses open source tools like Bourbon and Neat and so again it is specialist assistance required.